Inviting Men Into the Circle of Care When Support Already Feels Scarce

 Birthing people do not get enough support.

 That truth is not theoretical.
 It is lived.
-It is carried in exhausted bodies, fractured sleep, invisible labour, and generations of birthers who learned, often too late, that parenthood in our current systems comes with profound isolation.
+It is carried in exhausted bodies, fractured sleep, invisible labour, and generations of women who learned, often too late, that motherhood in our current systems comes with profound isolation.

-So yes, I understand why it can feel confronting, even threatening, to name another truth alongside it:
+So yes, it can feel confronting, even risky, to name another truth alongside it:

-Non-birthing parents don’t get enough support either.
-And often, that includes men.
+Non-birthing parents do not receive enough support either.

 Naming this is not about taking support away from birthers.
 It is about refusing to pretend that family wellbeing can be built by placing the full weight of care on one person while leaving the rest under-resourced, under-initiated, and under-accountable.

-If we want to interrupt cycles of domestic violence, intimate partner violence, and family breakdown, we cannot continue excluding non-birthing parents, and in this article specifically, men, from the circle of care, or leaving them to find their way alone.
+If we want to interrupt cycles of domestic violence, intimate partner violence, substance misuse, and family breakdown, we cannot continue excluding non-birthing parents, specifically men, from the circle of care or leaving them to find their way alone.

 Where This Work Was First Taught to Me